Eid al-Ghadir

-Eid al-Ghadir (عید الغدیر) is a holiday commemorating the event of Ghadir Khumm on 18 Dhul-Hijjah, when, according to interpretation in Shia Islam, the Islamic prophet Muhammad appointed Ali ibn Abi Talib as his successor.
-It is a significant holidays of Shi'ite Muslims and Alawites.
-According to Shia hadiths, this Eid has been named "Eid-e Bozorg-e Elāhi" (عید بزرگ الهی; i.e. the greatest divine Eid), "Eid Ahl al-Bayt Muhammad", "Yom Al-Wilayah" (يوم الولاية Day of the Guardianship), and Ashraf al-A'yaad (i.e. the supreme Eid).
+Eid al-Ghadir (عید الغدیر) is a major religious festival observed by Shia Muslims on 18 Dhu al-Hijjah, the twelfth month of the Islamic calendar.
+It commemorates the Event of Ghadir Khumm, during which the Prophet Muhammad declared Ali his mawla in front of a large gathering of Muslims.
+In Shia Islam, the declaration is understood as Muhammad's designation of Ali as his successor and the first Imam.
+The festival is particularly significant in Shia Islam and is regarded as one of the most important religious observances.

+Shia Muslims commemorate the day through prayers, sermons, religious gatherings, charitable acts, and the exchange of congratulations and gifts.
+Some communities also hold public celebrations and distribute food and sweets.
+The day is also known by several other names, including Eid al-Wilayah (“Festival of Guardianship”), Eid-e Bozorg-e Elāhi (“The Greatest Divine Eid”), Eid Ahl al-Bayt Muhammad (“The Eid of the Household of Muhammad”), Yawm al-Wilayah (“Day of Guardianship”), and Ashraf al-Aʿyād (“The Most Exalted of Festivals”).

 Religious background

 The event of Ghadir Khumm occurred ten years after the migration (Hijrah), when the Islamic prophet Muhammad ordered his followers to call upon people everywhere to join him in his first and last pilgrimage.
-Islamic scholars believe more than seventy thousand people followed Muhammad on his way to Mecca, where, on the fourth day of the month of Dhu'l-Hijjah, there were more than one hundred thousand Muslims present for his entry into the city.
-While returning from this pilgrimage, on 18 Dhu'l-Hijjah 10 AH (March 632 CE) at an area known as Ghadir Khumm, Muhammad delivered a well-known sermon during which he called up his cousin, brother, and son-in-law Ali ibn Abi Talib and declared, "to whomsoever I am Mawla, Ali is also their Mawla".
+Islamic scholars believe more than seventy thousand people followed Muhammad on his way to Mecca, where, on the fourth day of the month of Dhu'l-Hijja, there were more than one hundred thousand Muslims present for his entry into the city.

+While returning from this pilgrimage, on 18 Dhu'l-Hijja 10 AH (March 632 CE) at an area known as Ghadir Khumm, Muhammad delivered a well-known sermon during which he called up his cousin, brother, and son-in-law Ali ibn Abi Talib and declared, "for whomever I am Mawla, Ali is also their Mawla".
 The meaning of the word Mawla can be interpreted as "master", and thus many see the sermon as being the official designation of Ali as Muhammad's successor.

 As a result, the date of the sermon is considered to be one of the foundational events of Shia Islam, with the anniversary becoming one of its most important annual celebrations as "Eid al-Ghadir".
 To be more precise, Muhammad declared "Do I have more authority over you than you do yourselves?"
 They responded with "Yes oh prophet of Allah" He continued with " Then, to whomsoever I am Mawla, Ali is also their Mawla".
 While the meaning of the word Mawla can be interpreted as "friend" (as it has many meanings), the question asked set the context for it to be interpreted as "master" and in turn suggested “leader”.